Idkwhat77/Lab-1-Daily-Task-Manager/README.md

 ## Introduction

 Another assignment, another report.
-For this one, we basically have to create some sort of task manager (not to be confused with CMD) sort of like a to do list.
+For this one, we basically have to create some sort of task manager (not to be confused with CMD), sort of like a to do list.
 We have to use arrays, stacks, and linked lists as data structures for the tasks.
+Arrays and Linked Lists are where the tasks are stored, and stacks are where each task are marked as either unfinished or finished.

 ## Environment Setup

 - JDK (Java Development Kit) Version 23.0.2
 - Visual Studio Code as my IDE (Integrated Development Environment) because my laptop is a potato and can't handle any other ones.
 - Git as a way to push files to Github

+## My approach to each data structure

+**- Arrays**
+This is the simplest once.
+Since array sizes are fixed, we can just have a pre-determined list of n tasks that can be updated where each task can be updated whenever we want by just changing the values in n index.
+It gets a bit complicated though when stacks are involved, which are used for applying and reversing completion status.

+**-Stacks**
+Stacks are where we mark a task as complete.
+If a task is in the stack, it is finished.
+This is made easier by using Java's java.util.Stack import.
+At first, I tried storing the task's name itself in the stack, but it quickly backfired by applying a finished status to all tasks with that name (including duplicate tasks), rather than one specific task.
+I changed this by storing the task's index since all indexes are unique.

+**-Linked List**
+Linked List wasn't all that hard either since all I did was copy the code for the methods in Arrays and change the variables a bit and added a remove feature + extra error handling.

 ## Challenges